timm/timm.github.io/msraward17.md

 with Jelber Sayyad
 that
 "encouraged" data
 sharing.
-I put "encouraged" in quotes, because it actually was a very explicit requirement:
+I put "encouraged" in quotes, because it actually was a very explicit requirement.

-- Here is part of the 2005 call for papers for PROMISE, which put the following text in all caps.
+Here are part of the 2005 call for papers for PROMISE, which put the following text in all caps:

 - "SUBMISSIONS WHICH
-INCLUDE EMPIRICAL RESULTS BASED ON PUBLICLY ACCESSIBLE DATASETS WILL BE GIVEN THE HIGHEST PRIORITY” and “A COPY OF THE PUBLIC DATASETS USED IN THE ACCEPTED PAPERS WILL BE POSTED ON THE PROMISE SOFTWARE ENGINEERING REPOSITORY.
+INCLUDE EMPIRICAL RESULTS BASED ON PUBLICLY ACCESSIBLE DATASETS WILL BE GIVEN THE HIGHEST PRIORITY”
+- “A COPY OF THE PUBLIC DATASETS USED IN THE ACCEPTED PAPERS WILL BE POSTED ON THE PROMISE SOFTWARE ENGINEERING REPOSITORY.
 THEREFORE, IF APPLICABLE, THE AUTHORS SHOULD OBTAIN THE NECESSARY PERMISSION TO DONATE THE DATA BEFORE SUBMITTING THEIR PAPER."